oktadev/okta-blog/_source/_posts/2022-01-26-webassembly-on-kubernetes-with-rust.md

 kind create cluster
 ```

-Now you need to bootstrap Krustlet, and you will need `kubectl` installed and a kubeconfig that has access to create `Secrets` in the `kube-system` namespace and can approve `CertificateSigningRequests`.
+Now you need to bootstrap Krustlet.
+For this, you will need `kubectl` installed and a kubeconfig that has access to create `Secrets` in the `kube-system` namespace and can approve `CertificateSigningRequests`.
 You can use these [handy scripts](https://github.com/krustlet/krustlet/tree/main/scripts) from Krustlet to download and run the appropriate setup script for your OS:

 ```bash
 # Setup for Linux/macOS